wickyaswal/php-my-sql-pdo-database-class/README.md

 // The instance
 $db = new Db();
 ```
-#### 4. Logs - Modify the rights of the logs folder
+#### 4. Logs - Modify the read/write rights of the root folder

 Everytime an exception is thrown by the database class a log file gets created or modified.
 These logs are stored in the logs directory.
+Which means the database class needs write access for the logs folder.
+If the files are on a webserver you'll have to modify the rights of the root folder otherwise you'll get a "Permission denied" error.

 The log file is a simple plain text file with the current date('year-month-day') as filename.

-If you want to use these files you''ll have to modify the rights of the logs folder.

 ## Examples
+Below some examples of the basic functions of the database class.
+I've included a SQL dump so you can easily test the database
+class functions.

-#### The table persons,
+#### The persons table
 | id | firstname | lastname | sex | age
 |:-----------:|:------------:|:------------:|:------------:|:------------:|
 | 1       |        John |     Doe    | M | 19